getcarina/getcarina.com/_tutorials/049-docker-version-manager.md

     > iex (wget https://download.getcarina.com/dvm/latest/install.ps1)
     ```

-2. Copy the commands from the output, then paste, and run them to finalize the installation.
+2. Copy the commands from the output, then paste and run them to finalize the installation.

-After dvm is installed, you can use it with [Carina](#carina) or [standalone](#stand-alone).
+After dvm is installed, you can use it with [Carina](#carina) or [stand-alone](#stand-alone).

 <a id="carina"/>
 ### Use dvm with Carina